mlflow/mlflow/docs/source/models.rst

 Similarly to Azure ML, you have to set up your environment and user accounts first in order to deploy to Sagemaker with MLflow.
 Also, in order to export a custom model to Sagemaker, you need a MLflow-compatible Docker image to be available on Amazon ECR.
-MLflow provides a default Docker image definition, however, it is up to you to build the actual image and upload it to ECR.
+MLflow provides a default Docker image defintion;however, it is up to the user to build the actual image and upload it to ECR.
 MLflow includes a utility function to perform this step.
 Once built and uploaded, the MLflow container can be used for all MLflow models.